albagon/ny-diner/README.md

-# New York Diner
+# New York Diner API

 ## Introduction

-In this project, my goal is to apply all the new skills I've learned at Udacity's Full-Stack Developer Nanodegree.
-Some of these skills are:

-* Coding in Python 3
-* Relational Database Architecture
-* Modelling Data Objects with SQLAlchemy
-* Internet Protocols and Communication
-* Developing a Flask API
-* Authentication and Access
-* Authentication with Auth0
-* Authentication in Flask
-* Role-Based Access Control (RBAC)
-* Testing Flask Applications
-* Deploying Applications

-The **New York Diner** application will be deployed, managed and scaled in [Heroku](https://www.heroku.com/platform), a popular cloud platform.
+The **New York Diner API** will be deployed, managed and scaled in [Heroku](https://www.heroku.com/platform), a popular cloud platform.
 Another tool used in this project is [Gunicorn](https://gunicorn.org/), a pure-Python HTTP server for WSGI applications.